swift-server/sswg/process/incubation.md

 The difference between the SSWG and the Swift Evolution process is that server-oriented libraries and tools that are produced as a result of work group efforts will exist outside of the Swift language project itself and will be distributed across different code bases.

-The teams at Apple, IBM and Vapor have engineers that will actively participate in the development of such libraries and tools and we would love to see the community joining in this effort.
-To that end, the work group defined and launches an incubation process where anyone can pitch, propose, develop and contribute to such libraries and tools.
+The teams at Apple, IBM, and Vapor have engineers that will actively participate in the development of such libraries and tools and we would love to see the community joining in this effort.
+To that end, the work group defined and launches an incubation process where anyone can pitch, propose, develop, and contribute to such libraries and tools.

 The incubation process is designed to help nurture and mature projects ensuring standardization, quality and longevity.
-It also seeks to increase the visibility of ideas, experiments or other early work that can add value to the SSWG mission.
+It also seeks to increase the visibility of ideas, experiments, or other early work that can add value to the SSWG mission.
 The following document details this incubation process.

 ## Process